-CBD Oils and other products are a fairly recent appearance on the landscape of self-treatment for various conditions.
+CBD Oil for Fibromyalgia and other conditions is a fairly recent appearance on the landscape of self-treatment..
 They can also be quite expensive, so when a company offered me some free samples of their CBD Oils to try and review, I agreed.
-Having had Fibromyalgia symptoms likely for over 20 years, and been diagnosed for over 10 years, I have tried nearly all legal alternative therapies, treatments and remedies.
+I have had Fibromyalgia symptoms likely for over 20 years, and been diagnosed for over 10 years.
+So I have tried nearly all legal alternative therapies, treatments and remedies.
 And, per the Chronic Pain Clinic here in the Highlands, I have also tried all the prescribable medications on the current market.
 So forgive me for coming from a perspective of “it will never work”, but at least the chances of placebo effect here are minimal!

 Fibromyalgia can affect all areas of life, therefore treating it is usually ‘holistic’ (i.e. trying to look at your whole life set-up to better manage the pain).
 As I am not in a lab, therefore, it’s impossible to isolate the effects of the CBD Oils from the ‘stuff’ of life.
 But I will try to be as objective as possible!
 Hope that makes sense?